Phantom of the Country Opera

 Act One

-It is now time for Chrissy to go back on stage, but Gabriella enters in an identical costume.
+It is now time for Chrissy to go back onstage, but Gabriella enters in an identical costume.
 The confused company of performers cannot figure out who to follow.
 In a panic, Carlo calls out to bring down the curtain.
-Suddenly, the lights change and a chandelier appears from above.
-The entire stage is inexplicably transformed into...Nashville ("Did You Want To Hear A Country Tune?").
+Suddenly, the lights change, and a chandelier appears from above.
+The entire stage is inexplicably transformed into...
+Nashville ("Did You Want to Hear a Country Tune?").
 We see a country street singer and other young hopefuls, searching for their big break in the music city.

-Chrissy enters and a pickpocket snatches her wallet.
-Skipper, a young man hocking newspapers, witnesses this crime and trips the pickpocket as he tries to get away.
+Chrissy enters as a pickpocket snatches her wallet.
+Skipper, a young man who is hocking newspapers, witnesses this crime and trips the pickpocket as he tries to get away.
 Officer Tammy Fay June Ellie Fay Crenshaw arrives and demands the wallet from the thief.
 Skipper introduces himself as the son of Sally Barker, Queen of Country.
 He asks Chrissy if she'd like to go to hear his mother sing.
 She gladly accepts!

 Meanwhile, in Sally's dressing room, Billy asks Sally if she has found a new song, yet.
-She admits that she has not and he reminds her that he has invited the Hollywood honchos to see her perform.
-An argument ensues, but the two ultimately reconcile ("For Better, For Worse").
+She admits that she has not, and he reminds her that he has invited the Hollywood honchos to see her perform.
+An argument ensues, but the two ultimately reconcile ("For Better, for Worse").

 In a subterranean recording studio, Aaron is mooning over a picture of Chrissy; she enters.
 He offers to help her ("Voice Lesson").
 They open up to each other, she revealing that she left La Scala because something was missing in her life, and he telling her about his lost love.
-She is having trouble with performing country music but he tries to remind her about singing from the heart and to think about her mother ("Two Roads Meet").
-Chrissy admits that she remembers her mother, but not her father.
+She is having trouble with performing country music, but he tries to remind her about singing from the heart and to think about her mother ("Two Roads Meet").
+Chrissy admits that she remembers her mother but not her father.
 Aaron insists that if she doesn't think about it, she will find her true voice ("Somebody's Calling Me Home").

-On stage, the show is finally beginning ("Extravaganza Montage").
+Onstage, the show is finally beginning ("Extravaganza Montage").
 During the event, The Hoggettes sing a song about their love woes ("Missin' Men").
 Then, a male quartet enters and sings their own song ("Does Your Daddy Know You Like to Kiss Cowboys?").

 Act Two

 Next, Antonio enters and sings an Italian country song to Chrissy ("Spaghetti Western").
-The performance leads to a proposal but she is unable to accept.
+The performance leads to a proposal, but she is unable to accept.
 He must return to La Scala and finish the season; he leaves her alone.
 Aaron appears and informs Chrissy that she is making a mistake, but Chrissy refuses to listen to his advice.
 Finally, after much reluctance, he admits to being the Phantom.
-He tells her a story about his own mistakes, but she insists they are not the same ("Ghost Town").
+He tells her a story about his own mistakes, but she insists that they are not the same ("Ghost Town").

 Casting

-← Back to Phantom Of The Country Opera
+← Back to Phantom of the Country Opera

 Cast Size: Flexible Cast Size